• ABOUT

 Wedding Guest Etiquette 101: Do’s and Don’ts

-The Cost of Modern Day Weddings
+The Invisible Cost of Modern Day Weddings

 And for what?
-A highlight reel with 10,000 likes?
+A highlight reel with 10,000 likes from strangers who will forget the video by the next scroll?

 A Return to the Intimate

-It’s time to pull back the curtain on this theatre production.
+It’s time to pull back the heavy velvet curtain on this theatre production.
+We need to reclaim the wedding as a sacred space, not a social media set.
 Let’s bring back the wedding that belongs to the family, not the fans.
 Let’s celebrate the soulmate, not the spectacle.
-After the cameras are packed away and the designer gown is folded into a box, all that remains is the person standing next to you.
-And that, more than any amount of Social Media likes, is what truly matters.

 Tags: Weddings